 Dugongs are known to migrate and disperse over vast distances; as such their survival is dependent on their conservation and management over a wide area and in a wide range of marine and coastal habitats.
 Throughout their range many human activities threaten dugongs due to the nature of the dugong’s life cycle and its reliance on seagrass habitats.
 Human activities that may threaten dugong populations directly or indirectly include destruction or modification of habitat, coastal development, pollution, fishing activities, vessel strikes, unsustainable hunting or poaching, uncontrolled mariculture and tourism.

-Conservation activities implemented by Signatories to the Dugong MoU are guided by a Conservation and Management Plan (CMP) annexed to the MoU, available under Documents, CMP.
+Conservation activities implemented by Signatories to the Dugong MOU are guided by a Conservation and Management Plan (CMP) annexed to the MOU.
 With nine objectives, the CMP addresses conservation of dugongs and their seagrass habitats, awareness and education, and cross-cutting issues.

 The objectives of the CMP are achieved through the Dugong, Seagrass and Coastal Communities Initiative.
 The Dugong, Seagrass and Coastal Communities Initiative’s objectives are: